Snake's Got a Leg

-Snake's Got a Leg is the debut album of Sunset Rubdown.
+Snake's Got a Leg is the debut album by Sunset Rubdown.
 It was released in July 2005 on the Global Symphonic label.

-Most of the material on this album was recorded by Spencer Krug using a cheap microphone connected to a standard PC in his bedroom.
+Most of the material on the album was recorded by Spencer Krug using a cheap microphone connected to a standard PC in his bedroom.
 The songs were compiled from five different EPs, each in a different genre.